Unconventional superconducting correlations in fermionic many-body scars: Scar families with inter-orbital spin-singlet pairing

 In Fig. \ref{fig:addOdagGetPsi0sp} we also show that the projection of all the states $\ket{z_n^{03}}$ in the new scar tower on the subspace spanned by $\ket{\phi^{03}_n}$ (``pr. on $\phi^{03}$'') is exactly equal to 1, which confirms that the two subspaces coincide.
 The generic, non-scar low-entropy states seen in Fig. \ref{fig:addOdagGetPsi0sp} can again be eliminated by adding to the Hamiltonian eligible $T$ terms from Sec. \ref{sec:specEtaCompHterms}.

 The triplet inter-orbital $\eta$ states (magenta triangles) have the same one-point function values for the inter-band pairing as the main tower of scars, as one can see in Fig. \ref{fig:addOdagGetPsi0sp}b).
-Therefore, they react to the pairing potential in the same way but carry in addition spin-triplet ($\mu=1$) fluctuations, but zero spin-triplet one-point function.
+Therefore, they react to the pairing potential in the same way but carry in addition spin-triplet ($\mu=1$) fluctuations, but zero spin-triplet one-point function because only one spin-triplet pair is present in every tower state.

 In Fig. \ref{fig:521g2evs4e}, we present the evidence that the wavefunctions $\ket{z^{03}_n}$ and their spin-triplet satellite family (``pr. on $\phi^-$'') exhibit $4e$ clustering.
 As can be seen in Fig. \ref{fig:521g2evs4e}b, both scar families do not have $2e$ pairing, indicated by vanishing expectation values $\braket{\CO^{\dagger}_{20,j=1}}$.
 However, the $4e$ clustering, Fig. \ref{fig:521g2evs4e}a, is nonzero in the same states, as evidenced by the nonzero expectation value $\braket{(\CO^{\dagger}_{20,j=1})^2}$, which significantly exceeds in magnitude the measurements in the nearby generic states.
 Measured in the BCS ground state, the absolute value of the $4e$ expectation value is 22 times larger than in an average generic state.
 It is 12 times larger in an average $\ket{z^{03}_n}$ state than in an average non-scar state.
 Neither 2e nor 4e expectation values in the scar states depend on the site position due to the O$(N)$ invariance of the scar subspace.